IngoMeyer441/simple-term-menu/README.md

 cancel the menu with escape, `q` or `<Ctrl>-C`. `show` returns the selected menu entry index or `None` if the menu was canceled.

-You can pass an optional `title` to the `TerminalMenu` constructor which will be placed above the menu.
+You can pass an optional `title` to the `TerminalMenu` constructor which will be placed above the menu. `title` can be a simple string, a multiline string (with `\n` newlines) or a list of strings.

 ### Styling